top of page

 Why explore the arts and infertility?

-Research by Alice Domar, Ph.D., director of the Mind/Body Center for Women’s Health at the Mind/Body Medical Institute and Beth Israel Deaconess Medical Center, has found the psychological stress from infertility to be equal of that for patients with cancer and AIDS.
+Research by Alice Domar, Ph.D., director of the Mind/Body Center for Women’s Health at the Mind/Body Medical Institute and Beth Israel Deaconess Medical Center, has found the psychological stress from infertility to be equal of that for patients with cancer and HIV.
 Participants in the project find healing through sharing their stories, creating artwork around their experiences, and visiting our exhibits with their support systems.

 Is the ART of Infertility a 501(c)(3)?